 Field Description JVM Displays the name of the monitored instance.

-Response Times (Summed) Displays the elapsed time from when a request is received by the server to the time a response is sent back to the computer that made the request.
+Field Description Response Times (Summed) Displays the elapsed time from when a request is received by the server to the time a response is sent back to the computer that made the request.
 The response time is measured on the server-side.
 Work Times (Summed) Displays the total processing time of the original J2EE method.
 Database Times (Summed) Displays the total processing time of database-related activities (for example, JDBC calls).
 Response Time (Avg) Displays the average time that elapsed from when a request is received by the server to the time a response is sent back to the computer that made the request.
 The response time is measured on the server-side.
 Work Time (Avg) Displays the average processing time of the original J2EE method.
 Database Time (Avg) Displays the average processing time of database-related activities.
 Executions Displays the number of times a J2EE method was executed.
 SLA Breach Displays the percentage of executions that exceeded the defined SLA threshold settings.
+SLA Near-Breach Displays the percentage of executions that approached the defined SLA threshold settings.
+SLA OK Displays the percentage of executions that did not meet the defined SLA threshold settings.